OmChachad/PeekABoo/README.md

 ## Examples

 PeekABoo can be used to build real-world-aware experiences such as visual inference apps, assistive overlays, and context-triggered workflows.
+Great examples include a calorie tracking app, or one that scans QR codes.

 ## Contributing